hustvl/GKT/README.md

 ## News

 * `June 9, 2022`: We've released the tech report for Geometry-guided Kernel Transformer (GKT).
-This work is still in progress and code/models are comming sonn.
+This work is still in progress and code/models are coming sonn.
 Please stay tuned! ☕️

 ## Introduction

 ![Framework](./assets/GKT-main.png)

-We present a novel and efficient **2D-to-BEV** transformation, Geometry-guided Kernel Transformer (GKT)
+We present a novel and efficient **2D-to-BEV** transformation, Geometry-guided Kernel Transformer (GKT).

 * GKT leverages geometric priors to guide the transformers to focus on discriminative regions for generating BEV representation with surrouding-view image features.
 * GKT is based on kernel-wise attention and much efficient, especially with LUT indexing.